liwentran/csf-angthow1-ltran29/csf_assign03/README.txt

 Store misses: 12250
 Total cycles: 11582493

 We conclude that not having write allocate is better for performance because it requires less cycles.
+However, we have to keep in mind, that depending on the usage case, write-allocate will be better, ecspecially if you access the same thing over and over again.

 Write through vs Write back
 Increase: